sukhbinder/vidtoolz-concat/README.md

                         if Provided, go to this folder, before anything.
   -e, --encoding        if Provided, Use re-encoding -um, --use-moviepy    if Provided, Use moviepy
+  -sh, --skipheader     Skip header lines in the input file (default: 0) -sf, --skipfooter     Skip footer lines in the input file (default: 0)

 ```